What is Fraud?

 - Purchasing personal items with a university purchasing card

 - Misappropriation of funds, securities, supplies, inventory, or any other asset

 - Intentional misrepresentation of events or data

 - Authorizing or receiving payment for hours not worked

 - Authorizing or receiving payment for goods not received or services not performed

 - Improprieties in the handling or reporting of money or financial transactions

 - Acceptance of bribes or kickbacks

 - Stealing Intellectual Property

-- Using equipment or resources for private or personal purpose
+- Using equipment or resources for private or personal purposes

 This fraud policy describes an additional resource for the university community and is not intended to alter or replace existing university policies.